● Excellent drought tolerance.

 There is so much debate in the research/professional community concerning the benefits of coated grass seed.
 Some studies which are sponsored by the seed coaters/seed companies show potential benefits for the coatings, however Independent research has shown that there is little to no significant difference in germination or establishment of bermudagrass using coated seed.
 Their results confirmed that moisture, environmental conditions and planting procedures have more impact on stand establishment rather than the seed coatings themselves.

 Below is the general economic breakdown comparing coated and raw seed.
-For comparison puposes planting rates are set for both raw and coated seed at a rate of 5 pls/acre, and cost are converted form price per pound to cost per pls (pure live seed).
+For comparison puposes planting rates are set for both raw and coated seed at a rate of 8 pls/acre, and cost are converted from price per pound to cost per pls (pure live seed).
 The prices provided are avererage prices and may vary between retailer or farm store were seed is purchased.

 It must also be noted that many proprietary varieties are not available or sold as raw seed.
 This is true for many of the turf type bermudagrass as well as varieties which are poor seed producers.